amsa-code/sgb-decoder/README.md

 A suggestion is that the beacons community (particularly devs) provide and maintain an SGB Compliance Kit (SGBCK) which is a list of beacon detection messages in hex form together with the corresponding decoded human and machine readable version of the detection message in some *canonical form*.
 If this were the case then no matter what language a decoder was written in a decent level of test coverage of that decoder would provided by consuming the (comprehensive) Compliance Kit test data.

+The authors of this project are willing to coordinate and host the SGBCK on github.
+If some official examples can be provided to this project with a human-readable decode then the authors of this project can translate those examples into machine-readable *canonical format* and add to the SGBCK.

 Dave Moten proposes that the SGBCK should look like the contents of this [folder](src/test/resources/compliance-kit).
 The folder contains:
 * [`tests.csv`](src/test/resources/compliance-kit/tests.csv) file with columns *TYPE*, *TITLE*, *HEX*, *JSON*
 * JSON files referenced by `tests.csv`